pdfpc/pdfpc/README.rst

 slides can be compressed in memory to save up some memory.
 Without compression a set of about 100 pdf pages can easily grow up to about 1.5gb size.
 Netbooks with only 1gb of memory would swap themselves to death if prerendering is enabled in such a situation.
-Using the *-z* switch the cached slides will be compressed before being stored in memory.
-Even though this reduces the used amount of memory by about factor 30 (aka the 1.5gb become about 50mb) it has a performance penalty.
-The compression slows down prerendering by approximately factor 2.
-It does have a speed penalty on page changes as well.
-But this one is negligible.
+The compression is enabled by default as it does not harm rendering speed in a noticeable way on most systems.
+It does however slows down prerendering by about a factor of 2.
+If you have got enough memory and want to ensure the fastest possible prerendering you can disable slide compression by using the *-z* switch.
+But be warned using the uncompressed prerendering storage will use about 30 times the memory the new compressed storage utilizes (aka the 1.5gb become about 50mb)

 Keybindings